An exercise in living together

 A family of three generations wants to live together in one large family home.
 Southeast of the city centre of Amsterdam they find a building plot.
 To create a homely idyll, we designed the house with a raised robust wall towards the city noise that folds around the enclosed garden.
 Since the children and grandchildren live in the upper quarters, all floors have generous outdoor spaces that step up from the groundfloor garden to the upper balconies.

-The different spaces in the large house borrow their specificity from the angled walls, giving directions to the views and motion through the house.
+Angled walls give direction to the views and motion through the house.
 Atmosphere and scale of the rooms derive from the use of cross laminated wood and wooden beams both structurally and as materialisation of the interior space.

 The office was founded in 2010 in Rotterdam.
 We design narrative architecture that tells the story of the assignment at hand.
 A story with different layers: that of the context, a response to building tradition, the wishes of our client, sustainable applications and technical opportunities.
 The architecture surprises with imagination.
 Our work reaches from transformations to public spaces like a Performative Space in Eindhoven, and from building a multi-family house in Amsterdam to researching our practice and writing stories about it.